Why does my child’s head sweat so much while he’s sleeping?

 iv) Children after 6 months old can eat certain amounts of fruit and vegetables;

-v) Make sure the children have a bowel movement everyday;
+v) Make sure that children have a bowel movement every day;

 vi) Make sure the room temperature and the covers or bed-clothes are suitable for the child while sleeping;

-vii) Certain amount of outdoor exercise and drinking enough water (avoid freezing cold water);
+vii) Ensure children have a certain amount of outdoor exercise and are drinking enough water (however, avoid drinking icy cold water);

 If the abnormal sweating persists even after paying attention to the above-mentioned suggestions for 1 month, you should first see your child’s GP doctor for a general check.